-1.1 The villages of Brancaster, Brancaster Staithe and Burnham Deepdale are situated on the North Norfolk coast.
+1.1 The villages of Brancaster, Brancaster Staithe and Burnham Deepdale are situated on the North Norfolk coast and lie within the Brancaster Parish.
 To the north are salt marshes and the sea; to the south is arable land.
 There are two churches within the villages and many 18th and 19th century cottages.
 There is a small port that is home to the local fishing industry and a base for leisure boating.
-The villages contain a small supermarket and some shops and businesses.
+The villages contain a small supermarket, a garage and some shops and businesses.

-1.2 The whole of the Plan areas is part of the North Norfolk Coast AONB, which enjoys equal status in landscape protection terms as our National Parks.
-They also border the North Norfolk Heritage Coast, which has multiple national and international nature conservation designations.
+1.2 The whole of the Plan area is part of the North Norfolk Coast AONB, which enjoys equal status in landscape protection terms as our National Parks.
+They also border the North Norfolk Heritage Coast, which has multiple national and international nature conservation designation.
+The neighbourhood area is shown on Map 1- The Plan period is 2018 to 2036.